MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ## Known limitations
 The modern, refreshed look for model-driven apps has some limitations:

-- The mobile app, mail app, and embedded Teams mode don't support the modern, refreshed look and aren't part of the preview or general availability.
+- The mobile app and mail app don't support the modern, refreshed look and aren't part of the preview or general availability.
 - With the new look, Power Apps are moving away from the classic theme customizations.
 This means that the app header and colors for business process flows can't be customized yet.

 ## Frequently asked questions (FAQs)

 ### Preview to generally available rollout
-Model driven apps modern experience is generally available in Monthly Channel and will be generally available in Semi-annual Channel as of 2023 Release Wave 2.
+Model driven apps modern experience is generally available in Monthly Channel August 2023 and will be generally available in Semi-annual Channel as of 2023 Release Wave 2.
 Once generally available end users will be presented with a toggle switch to enable the modern experience and they can switch back at anytime.

 ### Can I revert to the old UI?
 Yes, end users can switch back to the old UI by turning off the **Try the new look** switch.
 Makers can also disable the new look by updating the app setting.